 In 1984, Fidel Castro awarded the city of Santiago the honorary title City of Heroes of the Republic of Cuba for its special merits during the revolution.
 It’s Cuba’s only city bearing this title.

 Today, the city’s official motto is Yesterday rebellious, today hospitable, always heroic.
 This slogan is also part of the city’s coat of arms.

 So let’s check out if Santiago actually keeps its promise of being hospitable.
-You can put the city on the test just walking.
+You can put the city to the test just by walking.